Notes from “Making Nutrition Work” Seminar

 When a patient stops responding to your treatment, ask them if they have added something in addition to the program you put them on.
 Most will admit they ran out of a particular product and added something different or a different brand name of a supplement.
 Before changing the protocol or adding new things, ASK!
 Many of these “new latest greatest” products take you further away from your goal.
 Often a cheaper brand is adulterated with other components that compete for some of the building blocks that are making your well.

 Prilosec shreds the lining of the stomach and inactivates stomach acids necessary to digest protein eventually causing more harm than healing.
 Tums takes away the digestive function.

-Note: most people respond favorably to the Eat Right for Your Type Diet for this condition as well.)
+Note: Eating for your blood type is almost a slam-dunk to healing this issue.
 If the client takes these pills and the stomach burns, it is an indication that there is tissue damage in the stomach which means that we need to heal this before the stomach can produce proper levels of normal hydrochloric acid.
 Okra pepsin (made from Okra and Tillandsia and glandulars) does an excellent job of coating and healing the lining and Multizyme helps to digest only the dead tissue inside the digestive tract.
 Gastrex (4 capsules poured into a bit of warm water) can be used for acute acid reflux symptoms.